 The holiday season is in full swing!
-Unfortunately, more decorations means more danger: according to the National Fire Protection Association, nearly half of all fires during the holiday season are caused by poorly placed decorations.
+Unfortunately, more decorations means more danger; according to the National Fire Protection Association, an average of 790 home structure fires during the holiday season are caused by decorations.

-To ensure a happy (and safe) holiday, here are some tips — courtesy of the Firemen’s Association of the State of New York (FASNY) — to follow before you set up that Christmas tree and adorn your home with festive lights.
+To ensure a happy (and safe) season, here are some holiday safety tips — courtesy of the Firemen’s Association of the State of New York (FASNY) — to follow before you set up that Christmas tree and adorn your home with festive lights.

 View this post on Instagram